-While in Washington DC last week I popped into Founding Farmers, the District’s only LEED Gold certified restaurant and bar.
+While in Washington DC we popped into Founding Farmers, the District’s only LEED Gold certified restaurant and bar.
 A farm-to-table style establishment, Founding Farmers would be just one of many in a town like San Francisco, but DC diners for whom daily visits to Julia’s Empanadas and Cosi are spelled only by the occasional visit to Nora, will revel in the pre-Prohibition cocktails and organic fare.

 Décor-wise Founding Farmers was the best of the three projects I saw by DC-based architecture firm CORE.
 The design favors rustic modernism reminiscent of a farmhouse, with charming, quirky light fixtures, wood beams, and whitewashed planks.
 As part of the LEED criteria, CORE incorporated solar power-generation on the building site itself, which provides energy for heating and cooling in addition to electricity, supplemented by geothermal pumps.
 Plenty of renewable materials and lots of natural light added to the checklist of green features.

 Founding Farmers is owned by the North Dakota Farmers Union, a 40,000 person cooperative interested in promoting sustainable agriculture.
 Green design was a mandate from the Farmers Union itself, but perhaps most stridently enforced by the restaurant’s landlord: The IMF.
 Housed on the Pennsylvania Ave end of the International Monetary Fund’s Pei, Cobb, Freed and Partners building, this restaurant had to balance sustainability with security far more than your average Washington haunt.